anniezhengaz/Capstone-NYC-Collisions/README.md

 * Removal of columns with repetitive and non-relevant data to analysis
 * Imputation of missing values

-In addition to data cleaning, numerous features were engingeered, including:
+In addition to data cleaning, numerous features were engineered, including:
 * Main Collision Cause Categories (10 categories)
 * Season
 * Time of Day